 William K. Jackson, is a partner in Jackson Farms, a dairy that milks 150 cows and grows corn, soybeans and alfalfa on 900 acres.
 He is also president of Jackson Farms 2, LLC, which operates an on-farm dairy product processing plant and convenience store.
 He is president of Jackson Farms 3, LLC and managing partner of Jackson Farms, LP, which manage natural gas holdings.
 He is president of the Fayette County Fair Board and a board member of the Fay-Penn Economic Development Council and the Penn State Fayette, the Eberly Campus Advisory Board.
-Mr. Jackson also serves on the AgFirst Farm Credit Bank Board of Directors.
+Mr. Jackson also serves on the AgFirst Farm Credit Bank Board of Directors and the National Farm Credit Council Board.

 Larry A. Seibert, Appointed and Outside Director, retired as a regional manager for the Ben Franklin Technology Partners of Northeast Pennsylvania in 2017.
 He holds a Masters of Science in Education degree from Bloomsburg University.
-Mr. Seibert serves on the board of directors of the Susquehanna Economic Development Association - Council of Governments as the treasurer and chair of the finance committee.
-He also serves as a board member of Core Business Solutions, a board member of the tax consolidation committee for Northumberland County and a township supervisor for White Deer Township.
+Mr. Seibert serves as a board member of Core Business Solutions, a board member of the Central Keystone Council of Governments, a member of the tax consolidation committee for Northumberland County and a township supervisor for White Deer Township.
+He previously served on the board of directors of the Susquehanna Economic Development Association - Council of Governments as the treasurer and chair of the finance committee.

 Richard D. Shuman, is an owner and operator of RD Shuman Farms.
 The farm consists of 750 acres, 92 of which are owned and 658 are rented.
 He is a grain farmer, raises dairy replacements and feeder beef.
 He does custom harvesting on an additional 200 acres and supports his parents' 500-acre operation with some management decisions.
+The operation expanded into contract vegetables for a cannery in 2020 and looks to continue that enterprise into the future.
+Rich's wife, Deb, is a math teacher and they have a son, Steven, and a daughter, Courtney.

 Dennis B. Spangler, is an owner/operator of a dairy, crop and solar farm.
-Mr. Spangler serves as a director on the Union County Conservation District, a member of the Farm Bureau, a member of the local American Dairy Association and Dairy Council Committee, a member of the PA Holstein Association and the Mifflinburg Young Farmers Association.
+Mr. Spangler serves as a director on the Union County Conservation District, a member of the Farm Bureau, a member of the PA Holstein Association and the Mifflinburg Young Farmers Association.
 Mr. Spangler served as chairman of the AgChoice Board of Directors from 2013 to 2015.